Audit Committee

 9.27 assessing annually the auditor’s independence and objectivity, taking into account relevant professional and regulatory requirements and the relationship with the audit firm as a whole, including the provision of any non-audit services;

-9.28 satisfying itself that there are no relationships (such as family, employment, investment, financial or business) between the auditor and Nationwide (other than in the ordinary course of business);
+9.28 satisfying itself that there are no relationships (such as family, employment, investment, financial or business) between the auditor and the Society or the Group (other than in the ordinary course of business);

 9.29 agreeing with the Board a policy on the employment of former employees of the external auditor, and monitoring the implementation of this policy;